pudly/schmopera-hugo/content/articles/tamara-wilson-gives-a-flawless-aida-at-wno.md

 date = "2017-09-17T15:01:00-04:00"
 lastmod = "2017-09-17T21:37:00-04:00"
 publishDate = "2017-09-17T21:27:00-04:00"
-short_description = "While Zambello's attempt to create a modern, stylized Aida may have failed, this performance is a delight for the ears.
-Tamara Wilson's flawless performance alone is worth making the trip to the Kennedy Center." slug = "tamara-wilson-gives-a-flawless-aida-at-wno" title = "Tamara Wilson gives a &quot;flawless&quot; Aida at WNO"
+short_description = "While Zambello&#039;s attempt to create a modern, stylized Aida may have failed, this performance is a delight for the ears.
+Tamara Wilson&#039;s flawless performance alone is worth making the trip to the Kennedy Center." slug = "tamara-wilson-gives-a-flawless-aida-at-wno" title = "Tamara Wilson gives a &quot;flawless&quot; Aida at WNO"
 +++